kai-lim/LondonGeneticsNetwork/annualmeeting.md

 # Organising committee
 ### tba - Early Career Researcher Rep

 We are looking for an Early Career Researcher Rep to join us on the Organising committee.
-If you are interested, contact us via londongeneticsnetwork@gmail.com
+If you are interested, contact us via <a href="mailto:londongeneticsnetwork@gmail.com</a>.

 ### Professor Angelica Ronald - Founder of London Genetics Network
 <p align="left">